kjgilbert/SpatialSorting_ExpLoad/README.md

 # Spatial Sorting ExpLoad

-This is the code associated with simulations conducted in []().
+This is the code associated with simulations conducted in [Peischl & Gilbert *In Press*](https://www.journals.uchicago.edu/doi/10.1086/705993), DOI: 10.1086/705993.
 If you use this code, please cite this publication.

 This program simulates dispersal evolution across a full species range during expansion (not only the front-most deme).
 It uses a stepping-stone migration model, and allows the user to specify the initial migration